WenjieShi8514/Physics_tube/README.md

     Calculate the contractile force exerted on each lumen by the contractile rings of notochord cells on both sides

 ### Header 7:
-    RelativeLumenGeometryunderZO1Overexpression.m,
+    RelativeLumenGeometryunderZO1Overexpression.m
 Calculate the relative lumen TD, LD and volume after ZO1 dominant negative form overexpression

-    Assign the values of Transverse Diameter (radial) and Longitudinal Radius (axial) Calculate the mean and standard deviation of the lumen volume for each individual in the ZO1 WT overexpression group and the control group
+    Assign the values of Transverse Diameter (radial) and Longitudinal Radius (axial) from experiments Calculate the mean and standard deviation of the lumen volume for each individual in the ZO1 WT overexpression group and the control group
     Calculate the mean and standard deviation of volume and length for the control group and the experimental group Perform statistical tests

 ### Header 8:
-    LinearSstabilityAnalysisofSphericalCapCase.m,
+    LinearSstabilityAnalysisofSphericalCapCase.m
 Numerically calculate of the steady-state lumen and its stability as a function of model parameters

     Estimate an initial value of the model parameters Calculate the steady-state solution
-    Compute the eigenvalues of the linear stability matrix to determine the stability of each given parameter value
+    Compute the eigenvalues of the linear stability matrix to determine the stability of each given parameter value on an one-dimensional parameter plane

 ### Header 9:
-    PhaseDiagramofSphericalCapCase.m,
+    PhaseDiagramofSphericalCapCase.m
-Numerically calculate of the state diagram of the steady-state lumen as a function of the given two-dimensional model parameters space
+Numerically calculate of the state diagram of the steady-state lumen as a function of the given two-dimensional model parameters plane

     Estimate an initial value of the model parameters Give a precise range of two chosen parameters Calculate the steady-state solution
-    Compute the eigenvalues of the linear stability matrix to determine the stability of each given parameter value
+    Compute the eigenvalues of the linear stability matrix to determine the stability of each given parameter value on a two-dimensional parameter plane

 ### Header 10:
-    FullSolutionofSphericalCapLumenDynamics.m,
+    FullSolutionofSphericalCapLumenDynamics.m
 Numerically solve the differential-algebraic equations and predict lumen dynamics

     Give a series of values for the dimensionless parameters.
 Those parameters may be fixed in time or may be time-dependent